wbullock97/MasterControl-Whitney-Bullock/README.md

 * Building and comparing three machine learning models
 * Evaluating model performance to determine the best solution

+As a group we also developed a ranked list of all leads predicted to convert the highest regardless of filtered industries, company sizes and locations.

 ---

 ## Business Value